KarpelesLab/vfs/README.md

 # Filesystem Abstraction in Go

-Yet another one, created because note of the bazillon existing VFS matched the needs we have.
+Yet another one, created because none of the bazillon existing VFS matched the needs we have.

 # Focus